greenboxal/doggohub/CONTRIBUTING.md

 to be marked as `Accepting merge requests`.
 Please include screenshots or wireframes if the feature will also change the UI.

-Merge requests should be opened at [GitLab.com][gitlab-mr-tracker].
+Merge requests should be opened at [DoggoHub.com][doggohub-mr-tracker].

-If you are new to GitLab development (or web development in general), see the [I want to contribute!](#i-want-to-contribute) section to get you started with some potentially easy issues.
+If you are new to DoggoHub development (or web development in general), see the [I want to contribute!](#i-want-to-contribute) section to get you started with some potentially easy issues.

-To start with GitLab development download the [GitLab Development Kit][gdk] and see the [Development section](doc/development/README.md) for some guidelines.
+To start with DoggoHub development download the [DoggoHub Development Kit][gdk] and see the [Development section](doc/development/README.md) for some guidelines.

 ### Merge request guidelines